KingsburyLab/pyEQL/docs/joss/paper.md

 throughout the codebase to document when assumptions or approximations have to be invoked or when important model parameters are missing from the database.

-## Facilitate intgegration with other models and databases
+## Interoperate with other scientific codes

-`pyEQL` is built to be extensible and customizable and to integrate easily with widely-used scientific `python` libraries.
-It makes use of `pint` [@pint] to provide automatic unit conversions, and is designed to interoperate with codes in the Materials Project [@Jain2013] ecosystem -- namely, `pymatgen` [@Ong2013] for chemical informatics (e.g., molecular weight, parsing chemical formulae) and `maggma` [@maggma] for accessing the built-in property database.
+`pyEQL` is built to be extensible, customizable, and easy to use in conjunction with widely-used scientific `python` libraries.
+Specifically, it makes use of `pint` [@pint] to provide automatic unit conversions and leverages codes in the Materials Project [@Jain2013] ecosystem -- namely, `pymatgen` [@Ong2013] for chemical informatics (e.g., molecular weight, parsing chemical formulae) and `maggma` [@maggma] for accessing the built-in property database.

 # Architecture